 It’s the views that get top reviews at The Remarkables.

 The ski area was accurately described to me being excellent for novices, low intermediates and advanced skiers/riders, but with little excellent sliding for mainstream intermediates.
 Time to get in our ski boots and start skiing.

 The pistes here are relatively short and the expert pitches not overly extreme.

 The highlight for experts is mostly hike-to terrain.
 But, far to skiers’ left one reaches the entertaining Homeward Runs.
-There, a huge bowl allows wide ranging skiing and riding until sliders emerge at a spot about a half mile down the access road where a unique kind of truck-bus provides transport back to the base.
+There, a huge bowl allows wide-ranging skiing and riding until sliders emerge at a spot about a half mile down the access road where a unique kind of truck-bus provides transport back to the base.

 We later hiked from the highest lift.
 The reason is more about ogling the spectacular scenery than to find super turns.
 “It’s a five-minute hike,” claims Rowan, our guide.